absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 Otherwise, if the abstract is a valid tag, the tagged concretes are resolved through the same process within a loop to resolve all the tagged abstracts.

-Otherwise, if the abstract is a string, it assumes that it must be either a path or a module that can be required.
+Otherwise, if the abstract is a string, it assumes that it must be either a path, or a module that can be required.
 It attempts to require it.

 Otherwise, the abstract is considered a concrete.